Integrated Architectural and Engineering Approach Is More Collaborative, More Efficient and Quicker to Market

 Halff is an award-winning Texas-based, employee-owned, diverse and full-service professional services firm.
 For 70 years, Halff has provided innovative solutions for clients in Texas and throughout the United States, offering full-service planning, engineering, architecture, landscape architecture, environmental, oil and gas, right of way, visualization and surveying services.
 Halff has 25 offices in Texas, Arkansas, Oklahoma, Louisiana and Florida.
 The firm is ranked No. 106 by Engineering News-Record.

-To find out how Halff architects can offer you the benefit of full-service integrated design, write to Info-Architecture@Halff.com.
+To find out how Halff architects can offer you the benefit of full-service integrated design, visit our Architecture service page to contact our leaders.